To Hold or Not to Hold a Stretch: A Common Confusion

 Our body has many reflexes to protect us from injuries.
 For example, our balance/righting reflex helps us to stay erect and upright.
 If we are displaced from an upright position, our visual, vestibular (hearing) or somatosensory (tactile) signals evoke commands from the brain to correct our posture.
 In the same way, spinal reflexes protect our muscles from tears and our tendons from excessive tension.

 Let's look at how our muscles and tendons are connected.
 Muscles are connected to bones at both ends via tendons.
 An example are the biceps and the bicep tendons of our arms.

-Muscles have receptors that react to changes in LENGTH and the RATE of change.
-Where muscles and tendons converge, there are also receptors that react to TENSION.
+Muscles have receptors (muscle spindles) that react to changes in LENGTH and the RATE of change.
+Where muscles and tendons converge, there are also receptors (Golgi tendon organ) that react to TENSION.

-When we stretch our biceps and hold, we change its length which in turn triggers the myotatic reflex ("myo" means muscle).
+When we stretch our biceps and hold, we change its length which triggers the myotatic reflex ("myo" means muscle).
 Stretching too fast also triggers it.
-The triggered eflex means our biceps contract in order to maintain their length and avoid possible tears.
+The triggered reflex means our biceps contract in order overstretching and tears.
 That's right - our muscles CONTRACT to keep their length when we hold a stretch.

 This contraction creates tension.
-Where our tendons converge with muscles, there are receptors that detect such tension.
+Where our tendons converge with muscles, there are receptors (Golgi tendon organ, or GTO) that detect such tendon tension.
 If we continue holding a stretch, the built-up tension in our muscles will eventually trigger the Golgi tendon reflex.
 This overrides the myotatic reflex, causing our biceps to relax and lengthen from their contracted state.

 Keeping Reflexes at Bay